-- Complete computer kits (printers, internet access, scanner, CD recorder, etc.); - Up-to-date software that optimises the performance of different devices (antivirus, braille transcription programmes, graphic design programmes, etc.); - Typhlotechnical adaptations which ensure every worker with a visual disability in the centre can carry out his or her tasks (screen readers, character magnification software, adapted web browser, etc.); - Specific equipment for the actual functioning of the centre (cutting machine, photocopy machine, Perkins braillers, Thermoform and Zy-Fuse ovens, necessary to produce didactic tactile materials, etc.); - Perishable materials or supplies (braille paper, Thermoform paper, Zy-Fuse, material to prepare moulds or adapted miniature replica, etc.).
+- Complete computer sets (printers, Internet access, scanner, CD recorder, etc.). - Up to date software that optimises the performance of different devices (antivirus, Braille transcription programmes, graphic design programmes, etc.).

+- Tiflotechnical adaptations which guarantee that every worker with a visual disability in the centre carries out his or her tasks (screen readers, character magnification software, adapted Web browser, etc.). - Specific equipments for the actual functioning of the centre (cutting machine, photocopy machine, Perkins machines, Thermoform and Zy-Fuse ovens, necessary to produce didactic tactile materials, etc.). - Perishable materials or supplies (Braille paper, Thermoform paper, Zy-Fuse, material to do molds or adapted miniature replica, etc.).

-A case study - the Educational Resource Centre for the Blind in Managua
+The Educational Resource Centre for the Blind in Managua: An Example.

-Any initiative that may contribute to improving the quality of life of people can be described in detail but, if it is not translated into a practical reality, if this idea is just left on paper, then it will be a waste of time and spoil many dreams.
-FOAL has defined the objectives, functions and purposes of the educational resource centres, leaving also space for improvisation required by any institution which is subjected to the unforeseen vicissitudes of everyday routine.
+Any initiative that may contribute to improve the quality of life of people can be outlined in detail but, if this is not translated into a practical reality, if this idea is just left on paper, then it will mean a waste of time and the spoiling of many dreams.
+FOAL has defined the objectives, functions and purposes of the educational resource centres, leaving also a margin for improvisation required by any institution which is subjected to the unforeseen vicissitudes of every day routine.
 However, the most important thing is that FOAL has developed a tool to improve the quality of life of people with visual disabilities in Latin America and has put it into practice.
-We can take a look at one case study to illustrate this and see the results obtained by these centres, which have been able to improve the reality of thousands of people.
+We can examine a particular example to illustrate this and see the results obtained by these centres, which have been able to improve the reality of thousands of people.

 The Educational Resource Centre for the Blind of Managua (CRECI) was inaugurated in 2007.
-Its aim is to provide students with the material they need to access the education curriculum in the same way as any other student.
-Furthermore, it can also receive requests for bibliographical material in braille, tactile or audio formats from blind organizations of Nicaragua, the Solidez Foundation, the Louis Braille Library, the Centre for Documentation and Libraries within the Department of Special Education of the Ministry of Education in Nicaragua (MINED), as well as from several local authorities such as those of Managua and Matagalpa.
+Its aim is to provide students with the necessary educational materials to access the educational curriculum as any other student.
+Furthermore, it can also receive requests for bibliographical material in Braille, tactile or audio formats from blind organizations of Nicaragua, the Solidez Foundation, the Louis Braille Library, the Centre for Documentation and Libraries within the Department of Special Education of the Ministry of Education in Nicaragua (MINED), as well as from some local authorities such as those of Managua and Matagalpa.

-They framed their objectives within three areas of action: to strengthen institutional capacity by providing a quality educational response to students with visual disabilities, so that they can be fully incorporated into society and within the country's productive life; to reinforce teaching staff's competencies through capacity-building and through providing them with educational materials so that they cover with efficiency the needs of students with visual disabilities; and to accompany teaching staff in special and regular schools throughout the educational process.
+They framed their objectives within three areas of action: To strengthen institutional capacity by providing a quality educational response to students with visual disabilities, so that they can be fully incorporated into society and within the country's productive life; to reinforce teaching staff's competencies through capacity-building and through providing them with educational materials so that they cover with efficiency the needs of students with visual disabilities, and to accompany teaching staff of special and regular schools throughout the educational process.